Target Species

 Amounts to be administered and administration route

-Before withdrawal of a dose the vial should be shaken to re-suspend the contents.
+Before withdrawal of a dose the vial should be shaken to resuspend the contents.

-Dogs and cats: The recommended dose is 10 mg/kg once daily for up to 5 days.
-Any variation should be at the prescribing veterinary surgeons discretion, e.g. in severe or acute conditions.
-The following is intended as a guide:
+The recommended dose is 10 mg/kg once daily for up to 5 days.
+Any variation should be at the prescribing veterinary surgeon’s discretion, e.g. in severe or acute conditions.
+After administration massage the injection site.

-Dose Volume
+| Weight | Dose Volume |

 Overdose

-to three times the recommended dose in dogs and cats does not produce any adverse
+Administration of cefalexin at up to twice the recommended dose in cattle and at up to three times the recommended dose in dogs and cats does not produce any adverse effects.

 Withdrawal periods